alexander-vdem/taylor-series-notebook/README.md

 # taylor-series-notebook
 Python implementation of Taylor Series in Jupyter notebook

-Instructions: click on the Taylor Series.ipynb file to observe the notebook.
+**Instructions**: Click on the Taylor Series.ipynb file to observe the notebook.